SciCrunch/sparc-curation/docs/simple-sckan/readme.md

 | **hasPhenotypicSex**         | Expresses a relationship between a neuron type and a biological sex.
 Used when a neuron population has been observed in a specific sex.<br />- **Male or **Female** from PATO**                                                                                                                                    |
 | **hasForwardConnection**     | Expresses a relationship to specify the synaptic forward connection from a pre-ganglionic neuron population to a post-ganglionic neuron population.                                                                                                                                                                             |

-The relational predicates above in **Simple SCKAN** serve as the 'shortcuts' for the actual OWL axioms used in NPO to represent the phenotypic properties of its neuron populations.
+The relational predicates above in **Simple SCKAN** serve as 'shortcuts' for the actual OWL axioms used in NPO to represent the phenotypic properties of its neuron populations.
 Essentially, Simple SCKAN encapsulates those complex OWL axioms into a set of simpler RDF graph patterns.
 The sole purpose of this encapsulation is to allow querying and retrieiving SCKAN's connectivity knowledge in a simplified, managable manner.
-The next section provides an example as to how Simple SCKAN queries can be simpler to write than that of SCKAN using SPARQL.
+The next section provides an example as to how the queries can be simpler to write using Simple SCKAN predicates as compared to that of using full SCKAN.
+The example also demonstrates how the Simple SCKAN version of the query is easier to comprehend and more managable to edit.

 ## Query Example: SCKAN Vs. Simple SCKAN